HPC-Communities/hpc-communities.github.io/docs/index.md

 HPC Communities is an international collaboration founded by US Coalition for Academic Scientific Computation (CASC) and the UK High Performance Computing Special Interest Group (HPC-SIG).

-We organise [[events]] where HPC organisations around the world can collaborate together, share their ideas and challenges and discuss issues such as sustainability.
+We organise <a href="events.html" title="Events">events</a> where HPC organisations around the world can collaborate together, share their ideas and challenges and discuss issues such as sustainability.